Health Benefits of Vanilla

 • Sugar: 531 milligrams

-Imitation vanilla has different nutritional information than natural vanilla extract, so if you’re looking for the benefits of these minerals, it’s important to keep in mind that synthetic may not offer them.
+Imitation vanilla has different nutritional information than natural vanilla extract, so if you’re looking for the benefits of these minerals, it’s important to keep in mind that the synthetic version may not offer them.
 Some vanilla extracts, both natural and synthetic, can contain added sugar, too.
 Always check product labels on the specific brand you’ve chosen to understand what you’re eating.

 • Ice cream